Now president, Biden to mark 9/11 rite amid new terror fear

 By the time Obama spoke at the 10th anniversary, bin Laden was dead, killed in a May 2011 Navy Seal raid.
 Though the nation remained entangled overseas, and vigilant against terror threats, the anniversary became more about healing, as a stunning memorial and soaring skyscrapers rose at Ground Zero, symbols of remembrance and rebirth at what had once been a pile of twisted steel and terrible anguish.

 On Saturday, as Biden visits all three sites, Bush will pay his respects in Shanksville while Obama will do the same in New York.
-Trump, meanwhile, will be delivering ringside commentary at a boxing match at a casino in Hollywood, Florida.
+Trump will be delivering ringside commentary at a boxing match at a casino in Hollywood, Florida, though he is planning to make at least one stop in Manhattan.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.